Mlawrence95/Berkeley-Wild-Food-Map/README.md

 # Berkeley Wild Food Map
 A fun, interactive map made in Python visualizing the edible plants I find around town and campus.
 The dataset changes somewhat regularly.
+As I created this dataset from scratch, please credit me if you decide to use it.

 The plot was generated using Plotly + Mapbox, and has an interactive version located at: https://plot.ly/~mlawrence95/4